Below is a summary of the previous Memorial Tournaments:

 Consistency proved to be Hale Irwin's best tactic as he avenged his playoff loss to Roger Maltbie in 1976.

-Irwin's 71-71-70-69 for 281 kept him in contention as other golfers bounced around the leaderboard.
+Irwin's 71-71-70-69 for 281 kept him in contention as others bounced around the leaderboard.
 Ben Crenshaw shot a 71 and David Graham a 74 in the final round to finish one stroke behind Irwin.

 Roger Maltbie was going after his second Memorial victory with a 68 on the first day and 66 on the second to set a 36-hole record of 10-under 134.
 But he shot 75 in the third round and 74 in the fourth, and Ray Floyd posted scores of 67 and 71 to win by two strokes.